FaisalAbid11/Modified-TOPSIS-Feat.-Selection/README.md

 ```

 - **datasets**: This folder contains the main datasets required for feature selection and model training.
-- **notebooks**: This folder contains the Jupyter Notebooks for different feature selection methods and the model training process.
+- **src**: This folder contains the Jupyter Notebooks for different feature selection methods and the model training process.
 - **README.md**: This file provides an overview and instructions for using the repository.
 - **LICENSE**: The license under which the repository is shared.